m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 - [x] ⚠️ WARN: Is font em size (ideally) equal to 1000?
   - Nope, it's 2048.
 2048 is fine, as it's so common in TTF fonts.

-**Completed**
+**Completed (more information documented further below)**
 - [x] ⚠️ WARN: Are there caret positions declared for every ligature?

-**To be completed**
-- [ ] ⚠️ WARN: Checking Vertical Metric Linegaps.
+- [x] ⚠️ WARN: Checking Vertical Metric Linegaps.
   - This warns "WARN hhea lineGap is not equal to 0. [code: hhea]."
 In GF-docs, the line gap is specified to be `Typo LineGap = 0.25 * UPM`, `Hhea LineGap = Typo LineGap`.
 Asking in [a FontBakery Issue](https://github.com/googlefonts/fontbakery/issues/2164).
 Result: not irrelevant. lineGap should be 0, and value should be added to `typo` and `hhea` ascenders to keep line spacing correct.
+- [x] ⚠️ WARN: Checking OS/2 achVendID.
+  - Pablo never signed up, and we can't reach him through email.
+Should I sign him up?
+Should I use `GOOG`? https://docs.microsoft.com/en-us/typography/vendors/#g
+  - Dave: "Goog is fine."
-- [ ] ⚠️ WARN: Checking with Microsoft Font Validator.
+- [x] ⚠️ WARN: Checking with Microsoft Font Validator.
   - Have to go through this step-by-step.
-- [ ] ⚠️ WARN: Is there kerning info for non-ligated sequences?
+- [x] ⚠️ WARN: Is there kerning info for non-ligated sequences?
   - I need to look at this
   - Yes, this should be added.
 It won't take long to make a few of these better.

-**Ask Dave**
-- [x] ⚠️ WARN: Checking OS/2 achVendID.
-  - Pablo never signed up, and we can't reach him through email.
-Should I sign him up?
-Should I use `GOOG`? https://docs.microsoft.com/en-us/typography/vendors/#g
-  - "Goog is fine."

-**Extra items to close out**
+**Waiting on VF hinting**
-- [ ] Set weight of Regular to better match other fonts
+- [ ] 🔥 FAIL: Is 'gasp' table set to optimize rendering?
-  - [ ] *but also* check that the Italic isn't too light when you do this.
-- [ ] Make sure there is style linking between upright Regular and Regular Italic
-- [ ] repeat QA steps for Italic
-- [ ] match charset between Regular and Italic
+  - Autohinting is not quite stable for VFs yet.
+Will need to try WIP version from Marc.
+- [ ] 🔥 FAIL: Font enables smart dropout control in "prep" table instructions?
+  - Autohinting is not quite stable for VFs yet.
+Will need to try WIP version from Marc.

+## ⚠️ WARN: Checking Vertical Metric Linegaps.

+This warns "WARN hhea lineGap is not equal to 0. [code: hhea]."
+In GF-docs, the line gap is specified to be `Typo LineGap = 0.25 * UPM`, `Hhea LineGap = Typo LineGap`.
+Asking in [a FontBakery Issue](https://github.com/googlefonts/fontbakery/issues/2164).

+Result: LineGap should be 0, and value should be added to `typo` and `hhea` ascenders to keep line spacing correct.

+I updated my vertical metrics script in my [Glyphs Scripts](https://github.com/thundernixon/glyphs_scripts) repo to set these, until the gf fix-fonts.py script is updated.

 ## Setting caret position for ligatures